tmasjc/airbnb-market-data/README.md

 |vienna |2017-03-08 |7     |
 ...

-# Then, you can specify index to download
+# Then, you may specify index to download
-# i.e if you desire snapshot on 2017-03-08, specify 7
+# i.e if you desire snapshot on 2017-03-08, choose 7
 ./getting_data.R vienna -i 7

 [1] "Downloading data..."